 • Another option is to let the fat layer, for both chicken stocks and bases, remain.
 This enables it to act as a protective layer from bacteria found in the air.
 It also ensures longevity.

 • The chicken base should be packed in an airtight container and stored in the refrigerator for up to three months.
 This ensures the flavors are sealed in.

 If you opt to keep the fat without separating it from the stock or base, just lift up the fat and take out your stock or base.
 After some days, you may heat it up and let it simmer for about 10 minutes, then bring it to cool.
 This will form yet another protective layer of fat.

 If you prefer to buy your chicken base instead, you will find it in the grocery store, mostly next to the chicken bouillon cubes.
 It is available in powder or in cube form.
 It may seem pretty obvious but a general rule when purchasing chicken bases should be to have the chicken on the top list of the ingredients.

-Amazon’s Minor’s chicken base is a favorite for everyone.
+Minor’s chicken base is a favorite for everyone.
 It is made of 100% natural ingredients with no artificial flavorings.
 This makes it such a healthy alternative for those who prefer to buy it for one reason or the other.
-There are also a couple of others worth mentioning here.
-Anne’s Chicken Base and Watkins.
+There is also another worth mentioning here.
+Watkins.
 Be sure to include your own if you have a preference in the comments below so we can add them here.

 Chicken stock consists of vegetables such as onions, carrots, celery, whole chicken and seasonings like kosher salt, fresh garlic, and fresh ground black pepper.
 A distinct characteristic is that chicken stock also includes the bones as part of the ingredients.
 This greatly enriches the flavor because of the collagen, iron and vitamin-rich marrow found in the bones.
 So next time, don’t let those bones go to waste.
 The leftover bones and skins used can either be from cooked or raw chicken.